I spend a lot of time thinking about how the brain processes visual information.

-Taylor Hayes is a project scientist at the Center for Mind and Brain at the University of California, Davis.
-His research seeks to understand how the brain processes complex, real-world scenes.
-He uses a combination of eye tracking, computational modeling, and machine learning to study the roles of scene semantics, image features, viewing task, and individual differences during active scene viewing.
+Taylor R. Hayes is a project scientist at the Center for Mind and Brain at the University of California, Davis.
+He studies how humans use attention to process and understand complex, real-world scenes.
+In his research he combines eye tracking and behavioral data with computational approaches to study the roles of scene semantics, image features, viewing task, and individual differences during active scene viewing.

 Deep saliency models represent the current state-of-the-art for predicting where humans look in real-world scenes.
 However, for deep saliency models to inform cognitive theories of attention, we need to know how deep saliency models prioritize different scene features to predict where people look.
 Here we open the black box of three prominent deep saliency models (MSI-Net, DeepGaze II, and SAM-ResNet) using an approach that models the association between attention, deep saliency model output, and low-, mid-, and high-level scene features.